wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

         !!!tip
             - The **Data Plane** list displays all the private data planes registered under your organization.
-            - Different projects can share private data planes to create multiple, isolated environments.

     - **DNS Prefix**: A DNS prefix to identify the exposed APIs in the environment.
 Here, the base domain depends on the custom domain attached to the API gateways provisioned on the selected data plane.
     - **Mark environment as a Production environment**: Select if you want this environment to be a production environment.

         !!!tip

-              In Choreo, a project can have multiple non-production and production environments.
-To work in a production environment, you must have permission to access and deploy to production environments.
-Depending on your requirement, you can decide how you want to configure a new environment within a project.
+              In Choreo, you can have multiple non-production and production environments.
+To work in a production environment, you must have priviledged permissions to access and deploy to production environments.

 ## Change the order of promotion

-!!! info "Note"
-     The capability to change the order of promotion is only available in private data plane organizations.

-The order in which environments are listed on the **Environments** page of a project is the same order in which promotion takes place.
+The order in which environments are listed on the **Environments** page is the same order in which promotion takes place.

-To change the order of promotion across environments in a project, follow the steps given below:
+To change the order of promotion across environments in an organization, follow the steps given below:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/) and go to the project for which you want to change the order of promotion.
+1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization for which you want to change the order of promotion.
 2. In the left navigation menu, click **DevOps** and then click **Environments**.
 3. On the **Environments** page, click and drag environment list items to rearrange the order of listed environments.

     !!! note
         Although changes to the order of promotion for environments are applied immediately, the change does not affect the components already running in environments.
-Only the new builds and promotions follow the new order.
+Only subsequent builds and promotions will follow the new order.

-To see the changes, go to the **Deploy** page of a component in the project.
+To see the changes, go to the **Deploy** page of a component (in any project).

+## Delete an environment

+1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to your organization.
+2. In the left navigation menu, click **DevOps** and then click **Environments**.
+3. Click on the red trash icon button next to the environment you want to delete.
+4. This will prompt you with a confirmation dialog and a report containing the scope of impact of the deletion for your review.
+5. Once you have reviewed and confirmed the details, you can proceed to delete the environment.
+Note that environment deletion is a permament, non-reversible operation.